12 People Skills to Succeed at Work

 Paraphrasing what someone has said and asking questions to gather more information

-When you work with others, it’s important to be flexible.
+When you work with others, it’s essential to be flexible.
 Sometimes plans or projects change, and flexibility can help keep things on track and running smoothly.
-Being flexible may also mean reprioritising tasks.
+Being flexible may also mean reordering tasks according to new priorities.

 Flexibility looks like: